portothree/talks/intro-gnu-linux/slides.md

 From smartphones to cars, home desktops to enterprise services, we hear that "Linux" is everywhere.

-Many of its users are not aware that is is basically the GNU system, developed by the GNU Project.
+Many of its users are not aware that is basically the GNU system, developed by the GNU Project.

 ---